-- Hair-Trigger Temper: Robert Loggia's performance as Mr Eddy/Dick Laurent has two modes: Charming ebullience and terrifying, psychotic rage.
+- Hair-Trigger Temper: Robert Loggia's performance as Mr. Eddy has two modes: Charming ebullience and terrifying, psychotic rage.

 - Hand Cannon: Mr. Eddy's Desert Eagle.

-- I Can See You: Lynch manages to give this trope a genuinely unsettling new spin.
+- I Can See You: Lynch manages to give this trope a genuinely unsettling new spin with the Mystery Man.

-- I'm a Humanitarian: If the tapes are to be trusted.
-Fred.
+- I'm a Humanitarian: If the tapes are to be trusted, then Fred.

 - Mind Screw: Similarly, the viewer will vacillate between terror and confusion throughout the movie.

-- The point at which it goes off any possible rails is hard to tell, but a good guess is when the Mystery Man tells Fred, "I'm at your house...
-Call me," Fred calls his house, and the same man answers him.
+- The point at which it goes off any possible rails is hard to tell, but a good guess is when the Mystery Man tells Fred that he's at Fred's house and asks Fred to call him.
+Fred calls his house, and the same man answers him.

 - Murder the Hypotenuse: Dick Laurent threatens to kill any other man who would get too close to Alice about half-way in the movie.
 Shortly before the end of the movie, Laurent is himself killed by Fred for his affair with Renee.

-- The Starscream: The mystery man appears as the dragon to Dick Laurent / Mr. Eddy but ends up 'helping' Fred / Pete kill him.
+- The Starscream: The Mystery Man appears as The Dragon to Dick Laurent but ends up 'helping' Fred / Pete kill him.

 - Uncanny Valley Makeup: The Mystery Man.

-- The Unreveal: We never find out what really happened to Pete during the night, when he was "transferred" to the prison, but there is one scene, where Pete's father is almost decided to tell us.
+- The Unreveal: We never find out what really happened to Pete during the night when he was "transferred" to the prison, but there is one scene where Pete's father almost decides to reveal what exactly happened.